Psalms For Life

 12 Which of you wants to live life to the full

-day after day and year after year?
+day after day, year after year?

 13 Then don’t let an evil word escape your lips